LordButley/JapanEasy/TESTING.md

 1. - Issue - Upon clicking an answer, another answer could be clicked and the score counted before the next question showed.

-- Resolution - I used a page outer container to surround all my page, and an inner container which was everything minus the footer.
-I used position absolute and relative to then fix the footer's positioning
+- Resolution - I created a function which removed the onclick attribute of all other buttons.
+This was then added to the set of functions called when an answer is chosen.
+As the quiz questions and answer buttons are all generated from JavaScript, a fresh set of buttons is created for each question and so this function has no negative knock on effects.

 2 - Issue - Upon starting a new game, the score counters showed the score from the previous game.

-- Resolution - I split the container into two to allow the line break to still function as intended whilst also matching viewport.
+- Resolution - I added to the resetGame function code to set the innerHTML of both counters to 0 at the start of each game.

 ### Existing Bugs